-- Individuals who have lived or worked outside the UK will undergo the same checks as all other staff in the school and further checks deemed appropriate to ensure suitability - Agency and third-party staff (supply staff) the school will obtain written notification from any agency or third party organisation provider that they have carried out checks on an individual who will be working at the school that we would otherwise perform. - Contractors where the school uses contactors to provide services the contact will set out their safeguarding requirements. - Trainee/ student teachers applicants salaried by the school will undergo all necessary checks by the school.
-The initial teacher training provider will carry out necessary checks on fee funded trainee teachers and will provide written confirmation that these have been carried out and judged suitable to work with children. - Volunteers the school will ensure volunteers are appropriately supervised as outlined in statutory guidance on supervising the activities of workers and volunteers with children.
+- Individuals who have lived or worked outside the UK will undergo the same checks as all other staff in the school/college and further checks deemed appropriate to ensure suitability - Agency and third-party staff (supply staff) the school/college will obtain written notification from any agency or third party organisation provider that they have carried out checks on an individual who will be working at the school/college that we would otherwise perform. - Contractors where the school/college uses contactors to provide services the contact will set out their safeguarding requirements. - Trainee/ student teachers applicants salaried by the school/college will undergo all necessary checks by the school/college.
+The initial teacher training provider will carry out necessary checks on fee funded trainee teachers and will provide written confirmation that these have been carried out and judged suitable to work with children.

+• Volunteers - the school/college will ensure volunteers are appropriately supervised as outlined in statutory guidance on supervising the activities of workers and volunteers with children.
 In addition, risk assessments will be undertaken, and professional judgment/ experience used when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaged in regulated activity.
 The details of the risk assessment will be recorded.

-The school maintains a single central record of pre-appointment checks consistent with Keeping Children Safe in Education (2022).
+The school/college maintains a single central record of pre-appointment checks consistent with Keeping Children Safe in Education (June 2023).

-See the school recruitment and selection policy/disclosure and barring (DBS) policy and supervision of volunteer's statement.
+See the school/college recruitment and selection policy/disclosure and barring (DBS) policy and supervision of volunteer's statement.